WEKA

 Note that a hybrid cloud isn’t suitable for every project.
 Smaller companies, companies that aren’t conducting sensitive or high-intensity workloads, or companies that need backup or office suites will find the hybrid cloud a bit of an overkill over general public cloud offerings.

-Leverage the Power of Hybrid Cloud Infrastructure with WEKA
+Leveraging Hybrid Cloud Infrastructures with WEKA

-However, hybrid cloud infrastructure does shine when organizations need a deep and complex feature set that gives them a lot of control over their system, flexibility in their deployment options, and a lot of ways to help them manage costs.
+Hybrid cloud infrastructure does shine when organizations need a deep and complex feature set that gives them a lot of control over their system, flexibility in their deployment options, and a lot of ways to help them manage costs.

 Contact our team of experts to learn more about WEKA and hybrid cloud infrastructure.